 Source: U.S. Energy Information Admistration (EIA)

 It is noted from this table that utility rates can be negotiable for very large data center users with prices generally lower than the above.
-And incentives from the utility provider can also have an 20%-30% impact from quoted rates.
+And incentives from the utility provider can also have a 20%-30% impact on quoted rates.

 Some regions have had a competitive advantage

 Certain geographical regions have enjoyed considerable growth because they can deliver much more affordable power as compared to their competition.
 Silicon Valley’s data center market is concentrated in the city of Santa Clara where data center operators enjoy a significant discount exceeding 25% on its power with Silicon Valley Power over PG&E, which operates throughout the rest of the region including San Jose.